-Before coming to the fellowship of N.A., we could not manage our own lives.
+Before coming to the Fellowship of N.A., we could not manage our own lives.
 We could not live and enjoy life as other people do.
 We had to have something different and we thought we had found it in drugs.
 We placed their use ahead of the welfare of our families, our wives, husbands, and our children.
 We had to have drugs at all costs.
-We did many people great harm but most of all we harmed ourselves.
+We did many people great harm, but most of all we harmed ourselves.
 Through our inability to accept personal responsibilities we were actually creating our own problems.
 We seemed to be incapable of facing life on its own terms.

-Most of us realized, that in our addictions, we were slowly committing suicide, but such cunning enemies of life are narcotics and sedation that we had lost the power to do anything about it.
-Jail did not help us at all.
-Medicine, religion and psychiatry seemed to have no answers for us that we could use.
-All these methods having failed for us, in desperation, we sought help from each other in Narcotics Anonymous.

-After coming to N.A. we realized we were sick people who suffered from a disease like Alcoholism, Diabetes or Tuberculosis.
-There is no known "cure" for these-all, however, can be arrested at some point and "recovery" is then possible.
+Most of us realized that in our addiction we were slowly committing suicide, but addiction is such a cunning enemy of life that we had lost the power to do anything about it.
+Most of us ended up in jail, or sought help through medicine, religion and psychiatry.
+None of these methods was sufficient for us.
+Our disease always resurfaced or continued to progress until in desperation, we sought help from each other in Narcotics Anonymous.
+After coming to N.A. we realized we were sick people.
+We suffered from a disease from which there is no known cure.
+It can, however, be arrested at some point, and recovery is then possible.